2022 in Estonian football: II liiga

 For the second year in a row Kose, who was in the bottom two, managed to get readmitted to the league.
 Instead, 10th placed Raasiku Joker, who had been in II liiga or higher since 2013, and Rummu Dünamo decided against taking part of the 2022 II liiga.
 In addition, Viimsi II, Viljandi Tulevik U21 (dissolved) and Raplamaa (promoted to Esiliiga B) also left the division.
 These four teams were replaced by Nõmme Kalju U21, Vändra Vaprus (both relegated from Esiliiga B), Nõmme United U21 and Harju Laagri U21 (both at the top of III liiga West).
 Kuressaare and Pärnu Vaprus had their reserve teams change their names from "II" to "U21" for them to be eligible for promotion.
-On the 4th of February Maardu Linnameeskond announced that due to financial difficulties they cannot compete in the top division.
+On 4 February Maardu Linnameeskond announced that due to financial difficulties they cannot compete in the top division.
 Therefore due to them deciding to play in II liiga, Nõmme Kalju U21 was readmitted to Esiliiga B. A few weeks later, the FA announced that in addition to Nõmme Kalju U21 getting promoted, Põhja-Tallinna Volta decided against playing in the fourth tier.
 That gave an opportunity to Tabasalu U21, who finished the previous season's III West season fourth.